yehonatanke/Programming-Languages/Scheme_Intro/reserved words.md

 # Reserved Words - Extended

+## define

-## define: Defines a new variable or function.
+Description: Defines a new variable or function.

 Example: